 It is recognised that some of these factors may be difficult to measure objectively and may compete with each other in importance.
 At times our best endeavours to evaluate our Procurement decisions will contain subjective elements and Council will rely on value judgments based on the best information available at the time.
-Council will advise suppliers and contractors of the need to comply with the Trade Practices Act.
 Council is committed to being ethical and transparent in Procurement decisions and will continually strive to identify and implement objective approaches.